If you have questions about the ProActive Vessel Register (PVR) that aren’t answered on the site, contact us.

 |–||An en-dash means the best practice does not need to be implemented by that vessel type.|

 |The history button shows historical data for a vessel’s changes on the PVR.|

-All skippers and others in leadership roles directing the fishing operations onboard large-scale and small-scale purse seine vessels are required to attend a workshop, complete the online Guidebook or view the online video.
+All skippers and others in leadership roles directing the fishing operations onboard large-scale and small-scale purse seine vessels are required to attend a workshop, complete the guidebook (PDF or online versions), or view the online video.
 (Skippers of very small-scale purse seine vessels, below 30 GT, are currently exempt from this requirement, but are encouraged to review the material.)

 Vessel Owners: Owners of vessels that fish for tuna — regardless of gear type — can list their vessels on the PVR to publicly signify their ongoing commitment to sustainable fishing practices.